Emergency services

 In Saudi Arabia, it's illegal to:

-Same-sex relationships are illegal.
+Same-sex relationships and impersonating the opposite sex are illegal.
 Saudi Arabia doesn't recognise or allow same-sex marriages and rights.
-Authorities can punish people by public lashing, jail and even death.
+Authorities can impose fines and severe punishment, including deportation.

 More information: